 Stacked Target Cross Section Measurements

-Our group works on producing well-characterized, precision reaction data measurements, using “variance minimization” techniques to reduce the systematic uncertainties which often plague such measurements.
+Our program works on producing well-characterized, precision reaction data measurements, using “variance minimization” techniques to reduce the systematic uncertainties which often plague such measurements.
 Well-characterized data is necessary for improving our reaction modeling capabilities, but also has numerous applications in science and engineering.

-One method that our group frequently uses for these precision measurements is the "stacked-target" activation technique.
+One method that our program frequently uses for these precision measurements is the "stacked-target" activation technique.
 In this method, a stack of thin foils is irradiated by a charged-particle beam, along with a set of well-known "monitor reaction" foils.
 Based on the relative activation in each foil, a production cross section can be deduced using the monitor foils as a reference.
 A few examples of measurements performed using this technique are given below:

 Nb monitors